 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-Sue (Mum) and Grace (daughter) live here, Marcus and various friends and family visit and join in.
-We are in the early stages of a new plan for our land.
-Sue has been here for 32 years, raised a family, grown food, flowers and herbs, worked as a healing therapist and run courses and ceremony.
+Sue (Mum) and Grace (daughter) live here, Marcus lives up the hill, and various friends and family visit and join in.
+We are in the second year of a new plan for our land.
+Sue has been here for 34 years, raised a family, grown food, flowers and herbs, worked as a healing therapist and run courses and ceremony.

-Much of the land is sloping, with limited sunlight hours but we now have a new, south-facing flat piece of land!
+Much of the land is sloping, with limited sunlight hours but last year we got a south-facing flat piece of land!
 Our aim is to develop a new community project to grow more food, keep more chickens, plant a new orchard and develop the healing and community side with an emphasis on reconnecting with nature for health.

-We have a caravan or dome for you to stay in, so there is privacy for both you and us.
-You would arrive on Friday evening, and start work with us on Saturday, for one week with Tuesday off.
+We have a caravan for you to stay in, so there is privacy for both you and us.
+You would arrive on Friday evening, and start work with us on Saturday, for one week with 2 days off in the week.
 We work from 10 to 5, with lunch and tea breaks.
 You would make your own breakfast in the caravan, and share other meals with us.
 Food preparation, cooking and clearing up is shared by all.